Fruitloopins/Fruitloopins.github.io/index.md

 Stored data is secured through the use of password-protected, encrypted connections.

 Access to the system Plunkten operates on is restricted to highly trusted members of our team who require access for their role.

+## Request Data Deletion
+If you would like to request for your data to be deleted from our systems, email [contact@xbyz.net](mailto:contact@xbyz.net).
+You will be asked to provide proof of ownership over the account you want to delete the data of.